joendres/nextcloud-filelink/README.md

 Thunderbird](https://bugzilla.mozilla.org/show_bug.cgi?id=793118).
 There is
 nothing I can do about it in __*cloud__, sorry.

-**Workaround:** Copy the file from the network share to your local disk before attaching it.
+**Workaround 1:** Copy the file from the network share to your local disk before attaching it.

+**Workaround 2:**

+1. Attach the file from the network share.
+1. Copy the URL from the message
+1. Remove the attachment
+1. In some configurations the URL does not disappear from the message.
+If it does, just paste it back in.

 #### Upload problems